metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 Required:

 - `replica_count` (Number) ReplicaCount is the expected size of the VMStorage cluster.
-The controller willeventually make the size of the running cluster equal to the expectedsize.
+The controller will eventually make the size of the running cluster equal to the expected size.

 Optional:

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
 - `claim_templates` (Attributes List) ClaimTemplates allows adding additional VolumeClaimTemplates for StatefulSet (see [below for nested schema](#nestedatt--spec--vmstorage--claim_templates))
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMStorageobject, which shall be mounted into the VMStorage Pods.The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMStorage object, which shall be mounted into the VMStorage Pods.
+The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
-- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.It can be useful for proxies, backup, etc.
+- `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.
+It can be useful for proxies, backup, etc.
-- `dns_config` (Attributes) Specifies the DNS parameters of a pod.Parameters specified here will be merged to the generated DNSconfiguration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--vmstorage--dns_config))
+- `dns_config` (Attributes) Specifies the DNS parameters of a pod.
+Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--vmstorage--dns_config))
 - `dns_policy` (String) DNSPolicy sets DNS policy for the pod
 - `extra_args` (Map of String)
 - `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMStorage pod
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
 - `image` (Attributes) Image - docker image settings for VMStorage (see [below for nested schema](#nestedatt--spec--vmstorage--image))
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g.fetch secrets for injection into the VMStorage configuration from external sources.
-Anyerrors during the execution of an initContainer will lead to a restart of the Pod.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/Using initContainers for any use case other then secret fetching is entirely outside the scopeof what the maintainers will support and by doing so, you accept that this behaviour may breakat any time without notice.
+Those can be used to e.g. fetch secrets for injection into the VMStorage configuration from external sources.
+Any errors during the execution of an initContainer will lead to a restart of the Pod.
+More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/ Using initContainers for any use case other then secret fetching is entirely outside the scope of what the maintainers will support and by doing so, you accept that this behaviour may break at any time without notice.
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
-- `log_format` (String) LogFormat for VMStorage to be configured with.default or json
+- `log_format` (String) LogFormat for VMStorage to be configured with. default or json
 - `log_level` (String) LogLevel for VMStorage to be configured with.
-- `maintenance_insert_node_i_ds` (List of String) MaintenanceInsertNodeIDs - excludes given node ids from insert requests routing, must contain pod suffixes - for pod-0, id will be 0 and etc.lets say, you have pod-0, pod-1, pod-2, pod-3. to exclude pod-0 and pod-3 from insert routing, define nodeIDs: [0,3].Useful at storage expanding, when you want to rebalance some data at cluster.
+- `maintenance_insert_node_i_ds` (List of String) MaintenanceInsertNodeIDs - excludes given node ids from insert requests routing, must contain pod suffixes - for pod-0, id will be 0 and etc. lets say, you have pod-0, pod-1, pod-2, pod-3. to exclude pod-0 and pod-3 from insert routing, define nodeIDs: [0,3].
+Useful at storage expanding, when you want to rebalance some data at cluster.
 - `maintenance_select_node_i_ds` (List of String) MaintenanceInsertNodeIDs - excludes given node ids from select requests routing, must contain pod suffixes - for pod-0, id will be 0 and etc.
-- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next podif previous in healthy state
+- `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next pod if previous in healthy state
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--vmstorage--pod_disruption_budget))
 - `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMStorage pods. (see [below for nested schema](#nestedatt--spec--vmstorage--pod_metadata))